TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

                                  (ignore the elements in Virantha's tips about using java to package the extension)

 - ExtensionClass():
     - __init__():             Perform simple variable initialisation here.
     - initialize():           Grab 'context' and 'extension wrapper' here.
 Context is your gateway into Moneydance.
 Perform simple startup tasks but, remember, you need to be thinking 'event' driven, and not sequentially programmed driven. at this point, during MD startup, the GUI is not loaded, the dataset is not loaded, and MD is firing up.....
                               (unless during a install/reinstall, as you will always be in the GUI then of course) here you can call .registerFeature() [optional] to stick an item on the extensions menu here you can call .registerHomePageView() [optional] if your extension will build a HomePage view too
     - invoke():               Will be called if you click on your [optional] extensions menu item; or via .showURL() importantly, your own extension can call this during execution to trigger your own events...
     - handle_event():         Very important that you monitor MD events.
 The full list is at the end of this readme 'md:file:opened' is your trigger that MD, the GUI, the dataset is loaded - or when a dataset has changed
                               'md:file:closing' and 'closed' are good points to release all references to data objects
+    - getActionsForContext(): Called when user right clicks on transactions or an account..
+Used to create a context menu item for the selected items..
+Must be quick and return a list of Actions - e.g. [Action]
     - unload():               This is your trigger that your extension is being uninstalled or reinstalled.
 It needs to cleanup, release references, shutdown

     - other...
-Use float(context.getBuild()) to check MD build and handle version control / compatibility accordingly always consider what thread you are on (Swing EDT or not) and handle accordingly to write to the MD console: 'from java.lang import System' and then 'System.err.write("text\n")' there are some prebuilt popups you can use in .getUI() .askQuestion() .askForInput() .showInfoMessage()
+Use context.getBuild() to check MD build and handle version control / compatibility accordingly always consider what thread you are on (Swing EDT or not) and handle accordingly to write to the MD console: 'from java.lang import System' and then 'System.err.write("text\n")' there are some prebuilt popups you can use in .getUI() .askQuestion() .askForInput() .showInfoMessage()